ADEGOK3/alx-system_engineering-devops1/0x02-shell_redirections/README.md

-script that parses wed servers logs in TSV format
+script that decodes acrostics that use the first letter of each line